ding-lab/FASTQtoBAM/README.md

 ## Overview

-* This pipeline can generate BAMs from the corresponding FASTQ files (1 lane or 2 lanes).
+* This pipeline can generate regular WES, WGS, 10x WES/WGS BAMs from the corresponding FASTQ files (1 lane or 2 lanes).
 It was originally developed for generating the MMY 10X WGS BAMs (hg38) in Katmai.

 * There are multiple steps including trimming, alignment, sorting, merging, removing duplicates and indexing the BAMs.
 Users can specific the input and output path.